Snille/MMM-Chart/README.md

 |`tooltipTitleFontColor`|Tooltip title font color.
 R G B Weight.<br><br>**Default value:** `rgba(255, 255, 255, 1)`|
 |`tooltipDisplayColorsBoxes`|Display color boxes infront of the tooltip text.<br><br>**Default value:** `true`|

+Default in the config I have "pre defined" 4 "Dummy Graph lines".
+If you don't specify antthing, that information will be used.
+However, I recomend you to specify your own "look". :)

+The four pre defined graph lines is not a "limit", just examples.
+You can if you want (re)define more graph lines, just add on to the number behind the option.

-All graph lines uses this set of configureation values.
+All graph lines uses this set of configureation options.
 It's only the number at the end of each option that changes for the "next" graph line.

 | Graph line x | Options description |
 |---|---|